Raleigh Child Abandonment Lawyer

 If your parental rights are terminated, it ends your legal duties in relation to your child.
 However, it also ends your ability to have a relationship with your son or daughter.
 Once your parental rights are revoked, your child’s other parent, custodian, or guardian has the right to block any contact between you two.

-When you receive notice that your child’s other parent or social services has asked a court to terminate your parental rights and you wish to fight it, call a child abandonment lawyer in North Carolina as soon as you can.
+When you receive notice that your child’s other parent or social services has asked a court to terminate your parental rights and you wish to fight it, call a child abandonment lawyer in Raleigh, North Carolina as soon as you can.

 How to Prove Child Abandonment